- In general, music is protected by copyrights. Don’t infringe them.

 Buy a bundle of voice samples suiting your podcast style

-If free samples won’t meet your need there are quality premium music samples available at:
+If free samples won’t meet your need there are quality premium, royalty-free music samples available at:

 A good voice samples can help to build and reinforce your brand.
 If you want more tips how can you establish a strong brand check out: 10 step strategy for building a podcast brand and getting more listeners.

 - Don’t use music samples of popular music on your podcast,

 - Make sure you have rights to the audio track you want to use,

 - As clearance for sampling music for popular songs can be complex and expensive avoid this altogether,

 - There are sets of rules allowing for the fair use of samples for purposes of journalism.
 If you want to use a sample be absolutely sure your use fits the rules.
 Don’t overinterpret them for your benefit,

 - If you find a free music sample online check if the sample is available under Creative Commons license agreements,

 - Don’t take unnecessary risks.
 Don’t risk getting your podcast taken down.
 There are professional-sounding music samples available online at a very affordable price – our personal favorite is Soundstripe